FPE-supported Priority Conservation Sites

 -

-Upper Marikina River Basin Protected Landscape
+Upper Marikina River Basin Protected Landscape, RizalRizal

 The aftermath of the 2009 typhoon Ondoy left this critical watershed reserve in the limelight, drawing much attention to the denuded state of its forest cover.
 FPE commissioned a research effort in Boso-Boso and Tayabasan, two of the four sub-watersheds of the site, where an approach that covers both biophysical and the socio-economic dimensions was applied.